tsfpga/tsfpga/doc/sphinx/simulation.rst

 The implementation for commercial simulators will compile simlib by calling Vivado with a TCL script containing a ``compile_simlib ...`` call.
 For GHDL the implementation contains hard coded ghdl compile calls of the needed files.
+The compilation with GHDL is very fast (5 seconds), but for commercial simulators it is very slow (10 minutes).

 All implementations are interface compatible with the :class:`.VivadoSimlibCommon` class.
 They will only do a recompile when necessary (new Vivado or simulator version, etc.).